lisahughlett/chowdown/_recipes/rainbow-fettuccine.md

 - In a large pot bring 4-5 quarts of water to a boil  add 1 Tbsp oil and 2 tsp salt to water.
 Cook pasta and drain.
 - Melt butter.
 Stir in garlic and warm for 1 minute.
 Add broth vegetables and 1/4 tsp salt.
 Bring to simmer.
 - Cover pan and simmer vegetables for 3 minutes.
 Stir in cream and remove from heat.
-- Add drained pasta to vegtables.
+- Add drained pasta to vegetables.
 Put back on heat and toss for 3-4 minutes.
-Add 1/2 of parmesan cheese and toss lightly.
+Add 1/2 of Parmesan cheese and toss lightly.
-- Serve with remaining parmesan cheese and parsley as garnish.
+- Serve with remaining Parmesan cheese and parsley as garnish.

 ---